 Automate With A Sending Platform

-For my direct mail campaigns in the past, I have spent entire evenings stuffing envelopes and adding addresses to small packages.
-While it was always worth it in the end, there are now a number of great options for direct mail automation software and some great direct mail service providers such as PostGrid, VistaPrint and SeQuel Response.
-Depending on your marketing budget, direct mailers can be incredibly valuable when implementing an effective direct mail marketing campaign.
+Personally, I have spent entire evenings stuffing envelopes and adding addresses to small packages.
+While it was always worth it in the end, there are now a number of great options for direct mail automation software and some great direct mail service providers.
+These include:

 Take A Multi-Channel Approach

-Direct mail marketing on its own is a powerful marketing tool, but when integrated with other complementary channels in your marketing plan, it can strengthen customer relationships and trust.
 Explore each of your available channels to determine if your customers are actively using it, structuring your marketing campaign around each channel’s strengths.
-These can include print, TV and radio media, face-to-face interaction, social media, online ads, your website, and email.
+These can include print, TV and radio media, face-to-face interaction or events, social media, online ads, your website, and email.

 Track and Measure Results

 Beyond your initial test batch, continue to track and measure the results and open rate of your direct mail campaigns.
-This can be performed in several ways, such as through URLs, promo codes, and QR codes that are only accessible on your direct mail materials.
+This can be performed in several ways, such as through campaign-specific URLs, promo codes, and QR codes that are only accessible on your direct mail materials.

 Follow Up and Nurture Leads

-It is one challenge to build a relationship with a customer and it is another to maintain that relationship and nurture leads that come from your direct mail campaign.
 After implementing a direct mail strategy, follow-up must be performed with the customer to determine if their needs have been met or if anything else can be done to make them happier.
 This will make the customer feel connected to and appreciated by your brand.

-Other Direct Mail Marketing FAQs
+Direct Mail Marketing FAQs And Answers

 What’s The Cost Of Direct Mail?